 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-Omio customers traveling this route book their buses from Zürich HB to Paris, Quai de Bercy (Bercy Seine).
+Omio customers who travel this route most frequently depart from Zürich HB and arrive in Paris, Quai de Bercy (Bercy Seine).

 Here are some other resources that might have the information you need